sayolove/ngu-guide/src/content/docs/en/chapters/chapter-5.md

 - Gear: Optimize for 2 respawn, Voodoo Doll, remaining on NGUs
     - Wear BDW Head while running AT

-23:00-24:00: Evil NGU Phase
+**23:00-24:00: Evil NGU Phase**
 - Switch to Evil NGUs to take advantage of temp Beard Cage levels
 - Focus NGU Augments and NGU Ygg/EXP to push towards T7

 - Eat Fruit of Power A and turn on stat digger to push bosses at the end of each rebirth
 - If you’re at Boss 124 at the end of a RB, you can spend all your FoK EXP on Rich Jerks
     - 100k → 1m can get you another boss to start the T7 Unlock Puzzle a day earlier
-- Upon defeating Boss 125, make a backup save before starting the T7 Unlock Puzzle
+- Upon defeating Boss 125, make a backup save before starting the [T7 Unlock Puzzle](/en/spoilers/t7-puzzle)

 After you kill T7 and can reach Boss 125 within an hour, you’ve passed Early Evil!
 Buy Grey Heart and prep for CBlock 3.
 Post-CBlock, resume 24h RBs focusing Adventure stats
 - Shorten the Augment Phase as needed to unlock 125 or your next adventure zone
-- For Evil NGUs, use GO’s NGU tab to optimize gains, use a similar NGU priority to last chat
+- For Evil NGUs, use GO’s NGU tab to optimize gains, use a similar NGU priority to last chapter
     - Add an hour of Evil NGUs for each T7 version defeated.
 After v1, that means 2 hours

 ## Hacks